For those who are lucky to have a garden, perhaps you’re dreaming of one day being able to afford a garden greenhouse.

 Choosing the glass for a greenhouse

-Some manufacturers offer different glass packages for the greenhouse windows, and this can heavily influence the price of your greenhouse.
+Some manufacturers offer different glass packages for the greenhouse windows.
+This can heavily influence the price of your greenhouse.

 Horticultural glass is the standard fitting and is nothing more than common glass in a thickness of an ⅛th of an inch (3 to 4 mm).